CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 Max damage it can deal on one bite.

 ### "min_mul", "max_mul"
-How hard is to get free of bite without killing.
+How hard is to get free of bite without killing attacker.

 ### "move_cost"
 Turns needed to complete special attack.
 100 move_cost with 100 speed is equal to 1 second/turn.

 ### "accuracy"
-How accurate it is.
+(Integer) How accurate it is.
+Not many monsters use it though.

 ### "no_infection_chance"
 Chance to not give infection.